-For 2017, the STIP target bonus levels for Messrs.
+For 2018, the STIP target bonus levels for Messrs.
 Popielec and Fain were 75% and 50% of their respective base salaries.
-The performance goals to be achieved to be awarded the STIP targeted bonus for 2017 were consolidated operating profit and revenue goals of \$6.0 million and \$86.7 million, respectively, as measured pursuant to generally accepted accounting standards.
+The performance goals to be achieved to be awarded the STIP targeted bonus for 2018 were consolidated operating profit and revenue goals of \$8.4 million and \$93.5 million, respectively, as measured pursuant to generally accepted accounting principles.
 The STIP award was structured with a 70% weighting on the consolidated operating profit goal and a 30% weighting on the consolidated revenue goal.
-Achievement of less than 75% of the operating profit goal or less than 95% of the revenue goal would result in no award being earned with respect to that metric.
-Achievement of 75% to 100% of the operating profit goal and achievement of 95% to 100% of the revenue goal would result in an award ranging from 50% to 100% of the target award with respect to the metric for which such performance levels had been achieved.
-Achievement of over 100% to 135% of the operating profit goal and over 100% to 125% of the revenue goal would result in an award ranging from 101% to 150% of the target award with respect to the metric for which such performance levels had been achieved.
+Achievement of less than 75% of the operating profit goal or less than 89% of the revenue goal would result in no award being earned with respect to that metric.
+Achievement of 75% to 100% of the operating profit goal and achievement of 89% to 100% of the revenue goal would result in an award ranging from 50% to 100% of the target award with respect to the metric for which such performance levels had been achieved.
+Achievement of over 100% to 125% of the operating profit goal and over 100% to 125% of the revenue goal would result in an award range award with respect to the metric for which such performance levels had been achieved.
+Achievement of over 100% to 125% of the operating profit goal and over 100% to 125% of the revenue goal would result in an award ranging from 101% to 150% of the target award with respect to the metric for which such performance levels had been achieved.
 Our executive officers were eligible for a partial award if one of the two metrics was achieved.

-Based on our 2017 financial performance, Messrs.
-Popielec and Fain earned STIP awards for 2017 of \$393,671 and \$167,170, respectively, which were paid in February 2018.
+Based on our 2018 financial performance, Messrs.
+Popielec and Fain earned STIP awards for 2018 of \$70,350 and \$29,874, respectively, which were paid in February 2019.